 To prevent any side effects, visit an accredited dermatologist for your chemical peels.
 Dermatologists will prescribe the proper follow-up care to reduce the tendencies of skin discolouration.

 The eye area is protected during the chemical peel and skin is first thoroughly cleansed to remove excess oils.
 During the procedure, one or more chemical solutions such as glycolic acids are used.
 As the chemical solution comes into contact with the skin, most patients would experience a warm sensation which lasts about three to seven minutes.
 Depending on the indication for the peel, the dermatologist will select the proper chemical peel agent and apply the selected solution to the skin.
 As these applications produce a controlled environment whereby a small amount of damage is induced on the skin, to trigger off new collagen formation.

 Patients usually experience a reaction similar to a sunburn.
-There generally is no downtime beyond superficial peeling of the skin which presents as redness and mild flaking.
+There generally is no downtime beyond with superficial peeling of the skin, which presents as redness and mild flaking.
+Use a cosmeceutical moisturiser to soothe and maximise the post-treatment benefits on your skin.
+The Radiance Fluide contains phytoceramides to repair the skin barrier and oligopeptides to enhance collagen growth.
 See your skin become less greasy, more radiant and healthy after your first peel!

 © 2017 twlskin.com.
 All rights reserved.